lexicalunit/pancake-master/README.md

 index.html
 ====

 Static HTML+AJAX solution which fetches and displays the most up-to-date Master Pancake information.
-Deploy to a webserver with dependencies pancake.css and jquery.
+Deploy to a webserver with dependencies pancake.css, jquery, and underscore.

 Preview
 ====